- Darius Slay’s been among the NFL’s best cornerbacks since being drafted in 2013.

 The Eagles cornerback became a father at a young age and was scared to change diapers once he got a whiff of them.
 He said he was “nervous as [expletive]” when he had to speak in front of his team after becoming a captain.
 And despite thriving at the highest level under the most brutal of scrutiny, he continues to feel on edge before every game.

 Simultaneously, Slay exudes unparalleled confidence in who he is.
 He does, after all, correct anyone who calls him Darius.
-He would rather be called by his surname.
+He would rather go by his surname.

 “I slay at video games.
 I slay at basketball,” he said with a laugh at the Super Bowl’s media night.
 “I slay at everything I kinda do.”

 Slay found a way to live out his dream while raising his kids with the help of his family.
 He feels the weight of team captaincy has only boosted his performance.
-And despite playing in his first Super Bowl on Sunday against the Chiefs, he looks forward to it.
+And despite playing in his first Super Bowl on Sunday against the Chiefs, he eagerly awaits the opportunity.

 He expects any nerves will wash away following the opening kickoff.
 They usually do.